loadays/pelican-site/content/pages/lpi.md

 Linux Professional Institute (LPI) want's to offer PBT LPI exams at loadays.

-LPI Certifications are globaly accepted certifications that are:
+LPI Certifications are globally accepted certifications that are:

 - Designed by a community of Linux professionals, volunteers, vendors and educators